MetzinAround/practical-classroom-workshop/course/work-setup.md

 - Connect your repository to GitPod
 - Run the Magic 8 Ball ame
 - Modify the code
-- Use Git to commit the code to your repository
+- Use Git to commit the code to your repository in both GitPod and the WebIDE
 - Share your code with a classmate
 - Run a classmates code